godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

    or rotating.
 -  To center the view on the selected object, press the "f" key.

-View Menu
+View menu
 ---------

-The view options are controlled by the \`[view]\` menu.
+The view options are controlled by the "[ view ]" menu.
 Pay attention to this little menu inside the window because it is often overlooked!

 .. image:: /img/tuto_3d6.png

-Default Lighting
+Default lighting
 ----------------

-The 3D View has by some default options on lighting:
+The 3D view has by some default options on lighting:

 -  There is a directional light that makes objects visible while editing turned on by default.
 It is no longer visible when running the game.